Robert Carlyle: Career

-In 1991, Carlyle and four friends founded a theatre company, Raindog (which was involved in television and film work).
+In 1990, Carlyle, Alexander Morton, Caroline Paterson, and friends founded a theatre company, Raindog (which was involved in television and film work).
 The same year he guest starred in The Bill and also starred in his first film, Riff-Raff, directed by Ken Loach.

 In 1994, he played the lover of Father Greg in the film Priest.
 Carlyle's first high-profile role came as serial killer Albie Kinsella in an October 1994 episode of Cracker opposite Robbie Coltrane and Christopher Eccleston.
 Carlyle claimed that his main inspiration for the role was Robert De Niro's Academy Award-nominated performance as Travis Bickle in Taxi Driver.
 This highly acclaimed role showcased Carlyle's "pure intensity".
 Shortly after his appearance in Cracker, he landed the role of Highland policeman Hamish Macbeth in the BBC comedy-drama Hamish Macbeth.
 The series ran for three seasons from 1995 to 1997.

 In 1996 and 1997, he appeared in the two highest-profile roles of his career to date: as the sociopathic Francis Begbie in Trainspotting and Gaz, the leader of a group of amateur male strippers, in The Full Monty.
 The latter earned Carlyle a BAFTA Award for Best Actor in a Leading Role.
 He also starred with Ray Winstone in the 1997 film Face.
 Carlyle played the senior Malachy McCourt (father of author Frank McCourt) in the 1999 film adaptation of McCourt's first memoir, Angela's Ashes; the arch villain Renard in the 1999 James Bond film The World Is Not Enough; and a cannibalistic soldier in the 1999 Ravenous.